marilyne-linkurious/documentation/content/admin/content/getting-started/stop.md

 Run the `stop.bat` script in the `linkurious-windows` directory.

-Alternately, run `menu.bat` and select *Stop Linkurious processes* from the console.
+Alternately, run `menu.bat` and select *Stop Linkurious* from the console.

 ## Mac OS X systems